jedahan/hex/README.md

 As a user you should start by [installing](http://rust-lang.org/install.html) Rust and compiling the [server](server).
 It should pull in all necessary libraries.
 Then you can define the configuration as described there.
 This gives you a webinterface to manage your music, download, upload and play it.
 I'm using a `systemd` job to start the [nightly-worker](nightly-worker/) every night.
 If you want to use the [stream-client](stream-client/) and start using tokens, then please contact me, we built a prototype with a [chip](getchip.com) and used a MFC522 reader to read out the tokens.

+Note that Hex requires some unstable features which require a nightly rust compiler.
+Try `cargo +nightly build` to start using or developing for Hex.

 *Will Hex support my file format in the futures?*

 Please consider that the goal of Hex is not a general purpose audio player, but to provide a music library.
 For this we don't support any audio files, only storing to and retrieving audio from Hex.
 The file format is irrelevant and can be choosen as long as `ffmpeg` supports it.